XDDz123/Chinese_WB_Dependency_Visualization/README.md

-# Chinese WB Dependency Visualization
+# Chinese dependency parsing benchmark

-This repository hosts code for the visualization interface that accompanies the paper: **Parsing Through Boundaries in Chinese Word Segmentation** by Yige Chen*, Zelong Li*, Changbing Yang*, Cindy Zhang*, Amandisa Cady, Ai Ka Lee, Zejiao Zeng, and Jungyeul Park (*Equally contributed authors).
-Submitted to *ACL2025 System Demonstrations*.
+This repository hosts code for the visualization interface that accompanies the paper: **Parsing Through Boundaries in Chinese Word Segmentation** by Yige Chen*, Zelong Li*, Haihua Pan, and Jungyeul Park (*Equally contributed authors).
+Submitted to *LRE* (Springer Nature).

 ## Program requirements
 Install the following: